fl101/awardfares-blog/_posts/2024-02-05-sas-destination-unknown.md

 - Traveler must be 18+ years old
 - Accommodation offers will be available

-## Want More Award Travel Intel?
+## Book Better EuroBonus Flights With AwardFares

+Do you want to learn how to find and book better EuroBonus award flights?
 You can [try AwardFares for free](https://awardfares.com/).
 We are rolling out new features and improvements regularly, so [sign up for our monthly newsletter](https://awardfares.com/newsletter) to stay on top of the latest news, announcements, and pro tips.

 With our [Gold and Diamond tiers](https://awardfares.com/pricing), you can access premium features such as unlimited daily searches, alerts, seat maps, flight schedules, and more!